 Time: 2 Nights

-Where to stay: Again I would recommend Air B’n’B, try to stay close to Beale Street area as this is where everything is (aside from Graceland).
+Where to stay in Memphis: Again I would recommend Air B’n’B, try to stay close to Beale Street area as this is where everything is (aside from Graceland).
 Although I never felt unsafe in Memphis, we do have a lot of warnings to be careful at night as well as staying in the tourist areas, so be aware of this.

 Visit The Sun Studios – an absolute must!